minesworld/AkkaSychronizedDispatcherBug/README.md

 Starting with or without debugger attached works fine if **only one** window is created.

+The solution contains different projects all behaving the same way:

+- TestInWindow
+  + TextBox bound to a property of Window created using CommunityToolkit.MVVM .
+The property value is updated from an Actor dispatched synchronized.
+- TestInWindowDirectSet
+  + TestBox.Text set from an Actor dispatched synchronized.
+- TestViaDispatcherQueue
+  + TextBox bound to a property of Window created using CommunityToolkit.MVVM .
+The property value is updated from an unsynchronized actor via the Windows DispatcherQueue.TryEnqueue

+All projects above create the Actors within the Windows creation method after this.InitializeComponent()

+- TestActorCreatedByActor
+  + TextBox bound to a property of Window created using CommunityToolkit.MVVM .
+The property value is updated from an unsynchronized actor via the Windows DispatcherQueue.TryEnqueue
+  + the Actor is created from another already running actor

+The debug output is:
+*before* *after* the Actor is created / sending a message to create *no context!* if `SynchronizationContext.Current == null` before creating the Actor / sending a message to create

 ```
 'TestInWindow.exe' (CoreCLR: DefaultDomain): Loaded 'E:\vstmp\AkkaSynchronizedDispatcherBug\TestInWindow\bin\x86\Debug\net6.0-windows10.0.19041.0\win10-x86\AppX\System.Private.CoreLib.dll'.
 'TestInWindow.exe' (CoreCLR: clrhost): Loaded 'E:\vstmp\AkkaSynchronizedDispatcherBug\TestInWindow\bin\x86\Debug\net6.0-windows10.0.19041.0\win10-x86\AppX\TestInWindow.dll'.
 Symbols loaded.